-With just 5 ingredients you can make this delicious Snickers Pie for friends and family!
-A slice of this ice box pie is full of real pieces of Snickers bars topped with cold cool whip for a heavenly dessert.
+With just 5 ingredients you can make this delicious frozen Snickers Pie for friends and family!
+A slice of this ice box pie is full of real pieces of Snickers bars topped with cold cool whip for a creamy summer dessert.

 Why this Recipe Works